 ECLECTIC

-Sometimes I want to say to myself, ‘that was a sign for what I ended up being interested in’, but then I go further back in my personal history and I find that I can’t really think of a time when I wasn’t interested in such things.
+Sometimes I want to say to myself, ‘that was a sign for what I ended up being interested in,’ but then I go further back in my personal history and I find that I can’t really think of a time when I wasn’t interested in such things.

-There is no knowledge like the knowledge that informs me right now that, in astrological parlance, the answer is ‘yes’, because the ruler of the Ascendant in my horary chart is in a trine aspect to a planet in a house I’m interested in.
+There is no knowledge like the knowledge that informs me right now that, in astrological parlance, the answer is ‘yes,’ because the ruler of the Ascendant in my horary chart is in a trine aspect to a planet in a house I’m interested in.
 The answer is ‘yes’ because the poetic Sabian symbol going with the cusp of the astrological house I want to know things about creates an analogy that fleshes out very clear scopes.
-There is no knowledge like the knowledge that comes from reading three cards, and seeing what happens when the Priestess is followed by the Empress who is then followed by Death.
-There is no knowledge like the knowledge of the geometrical pattern that bones thrown on the table form.

 Indeed, some knowledge belongs to the ancient heart.
 It is not dogmatic, nor consecrated.
 It is the knowledge of the interstice, the place of the soul and of surrendering.